okawo80085/PySignTranslater/README.md

 #### to train the *cutter*(NOT RECOMMENDED)
 you need to put your data, with labels in .log files that have the same name as your video files, in temp2_train folder in the same directory with all of your scripts

-to generate .log files you would have to use **marker.py** BUT it would need more cunfiguration and some video editing on your side
+to generate .log files you would have to use **marker.py** BUT it would need cunfiguration and some video editing on your side

 i will make a detailed doc on how to do that one day